-Sources: FTW, Macquarie, GLIO.
+Sources: FTW, Macquarie, FTW, GLIO, Preqin.
+As at Dec 31 2024.

-We estimate that roughly \$US1 trillion to \$US1.5 trillion of global infrastructure assets are privately owned, making the listed market between two and three times the size of the private market.
+We estimate that roughly \$US1.0-1.5 trillion of global infrastructure assets are privately owned (as defined by "preqin" in the chart above), making the listed market between two and three times the size of the private market.
 Despite the size differential, we believe that the investable universes for listed and unlisted infrastructure are complementary.